bitsacm/learning-articles/CP1.md

 Regularly taking part in Cookoff and trying to perform better in it will increase your speed.
 I have never taken part in lunch time so I don't know much about it but it is probably similar to Cookoff.

 You should not be disheartened if you are able to solve only one or two questions.
 This is natural when starting out.
 As you get better, you'll be able to solve more and more.
-If you are not able to solve any question, you should contact someone senior and he/she will help you.
+If you are not able to solve any question, you should contact a senior and he/she will help you.

 When you have solved more than 50 to 75 problems, you should also start solving problems on Codeforces and taking part in Codeforces' contests.
-This is the site where the most serious programmers of the world can be found.
+This is one of the sites where the most serious programmers of the world can be found.

-## Practice makes perfect

-Remember that it is very important to practice.
-Try to solve at least one question everyday.
 With regular practice, you should become pretty good.
 One of my friends solved average 4 questions per day for a year and he recently got AIR 7 in a Codechef Long challenge!

-It is helpful if you stay in touch with people who do competitive programming regularly.
-This will keep you motivated.
+## Compiler

+One question I get asked sometimes is what compiler or IDE to use.

+If you have Linux or Mac, I would advise you to use:

+* gcc for C
+* g++ for C++
+* javac for Java (both oracle and openjdk are good)

+If you are on windows, you might want to use an IDE.
+Code::Blocks is good for C and C++.
+I haven't used IDEs for other languages so I can't help you there.

+There are also some online compilers available.
+The most well known is [ideone](https://ideone.com/).
+Codechef has an online compiler called [code-compile-run](https://www.codechef.com/ide).